 On December 17, a unanimous jury in Springfield, IL returned a more than $11 million verdict for incarcerated pro bono client William Kent Dean.
 The jury found that Wexford Health Sources, Inc. and several of its employees violated Mr. Dean’s federal civil rights (8th Amendment, deliberate indifference) and committed both institutional negligence and medical malpractice under Illinois law.
-With a team led by Jenner & Block Chair Craig C. Martin, the result concluded a seven-day trial before US District Judge Sue Myerscough in the Central District of Illinois.
+The result concluded a seven-day trial before US District Judge Sue Myerscough in the Central District of Illinois.

 Mr. Dean has stage-4 metastatic kidney cancer, which is terminal.
 While imprisoned in the Taylorville Correctional Center in central Illinois, he began showing obvious signs of serious illness, including gross hematuria, or visible blood in his urine, in late 2015.
 Despite his alarming symptoms, Mr. Dean did not receive proper diagnostic testing for four months and did not receive surgery for seven months.
 Jenner & Block was appointed as his pro bono counsel in 2017.

 “We are very pleased that the jury saw fit to compensate our client and his family for the tragic events surrounding his care.
-The delays in providing that care essentially have become a death sentence for Mr. Dean,” said Mr. Martin.
+The delays in providing that care essentially have become a death sentence for Mr. Dean,” said Partner Joel Pelz on behalf of the team.
 “As his pro bono counsel, every member of our team has been privileged to tell his story, give a voice to his suffering and make the defendants accountable for this very serious error in care.”

 The jury’s award included an assessment of $10 million in punitive damages against Wexford itself.

-In addition to Mr. Martin, Jenner & Block trial team members included Partner Joel Pelz and Associates William M. Strom, Chloe Holt and Nathaniel K.S.
+In addition to Mr. Pelz, Jenner & Block trial team members included Associates William M. Strom, Chloe Holt and Nathaniel K.S.
 Wackman.
 The team was assisted by paralegals Dan Rooney, Kevin Garcia and Eric Herling.
 In addition to their service, several trial members also provided their services pro bono, including trial director Dylan Green of Green Legal Technology and the trial graphics professionals, Kent and Val Bell of Discoll Bell LLC.

 The case name is Dean v.
 Wexford Health Sources, et al.